This page includes the requirements for unmanned aircraft systems (UAS) and counter-UAS under Bureau of Justice Assistance (BJA) awards.

 The terms “unmanned aircraft system,” “drone,” and “unmanned aerial vehicle” all have the meaning given to the term “unmanned aircraft system” in 49 U.S.C. § 44801(12), “an unmanned aircraft and associated elements (including communication links and the components that control the unmanned aircraft) that are required for the operator to operate safely and efficiently in the national airspace system.”
 (Hereinafter, “UAS”).

-The purchase of UAS is allowable under Bureau of Justice Assistance (BJA) programs only with express prior approval from BJA.
-To request such approval, the recipient (or subrecipient, at any tier) must submit to BJA a written certification that only UAS verified by the U.S. Department of Defense, Defense Innovation Unit’s Blue UAS Cleared List as not manufactured by a “covered foreign entity” may be purchased or operated under the federal award and, further, that no modifications or additional accessories may be introduced to the UAS.
+The purchase of UAS is allowable under BJA programs only with express prior approval from BJA.
+To request such approval, the recipient (or subrecipient, at any tier) must submit to BJA a written certification that only UAS verified by the U.S. Department of Defense, the Defense Contract Management Agency’s Blue UAS Cleared List as not manufactured by a “covered foreign entity” may be purchased or operated under the federal award and, further, that no modifications or additional accessories may be introduced to the UAS, nor may the UAS be used to process, store, or transmit Federal information.
 The recipient also, in its submission to BJA, must assure OJP that it has sufficient policies and procedures regarding privacy, civil liberties, and information technology cybersecurity policies related to operation of the UAS.
 (Note: A recipient may not make the required certifications or assurances on behalf of any subrecipient unless it (or any lower-tier pass-through entity) has first obtained such certifications and assurances from an authorized subrecipient official.)
-Finally, the recipient may be required to provide additional documentation to verify purchase and the related policies for the UAS.
+The recipient may also be required to provide additional documentation to verify purchase and the related policies for the UAS.
+In addition, any UAS purchased with award funds may not be manufactured by an entity listed on the Consolidated Screening List published by the International Trade Administration of the Department of Commerce.

 The required certification form is available here: Unmanned Aircraft System Certification.